 Given the inherent variability in network communication and event handling, I noted considerable differences between the highest and lowest recorded times for each test.
-To provide a comprehensive view of the monitor's performance, I have included not only the average response times, but also the minimum and maximum times observed for each set of 50 tests.
+To provide a comprehensive view of the monitor's performance, I have included not only the mean response times, but also the minimum and maximum times observed for each set of 50 tests, as well as the standard deviation.